chauvinSimon/IV19/README.md

 This topic was new to me.
 I have heard of:

-- Safety validation for AD
+- Safety validation for AD.
-- RSS
+- RSS.
-- Model checkers
+- Model checkers.
-- Reachability sets
+- Reachability sets.

 ### Safety Proof for AD